-- 1) Olive Ridley Project history, mission, and impact - 2) Introduction to sea turtle husbandry and rehabilitation - 3) Sea turtle nesting & excavation
+- 1. Olive Ridley Project history, mission, and impact - 2.
+An Introduction to Maldives & Maldivian Culture - 3.
+Introduction to sea turtle husbandry and rehabilitation - 4.
+Sea turtle species identification - 5.
+Sea turtle nesting & excavation

 Practical experiences you will participate in:

 You will have the opportunity to participate in many practical experiences during your time with us, including: